 The most basic right of a tenant is the right to a living space that's fit for human habitation.
 This is, after all, what they're paying the landlord to present.
 Landlords in Winchester, Virginia are under a legal duty to make sure that their apartments are habitable.
 There are various factors that are considered in deciding if a unit is habitable or not, but, generally, a unit will not be deemed habitable if it lacks any of the following: running water, electricity, heat, and protection from the elements (such as proper insulation, and windows that close).

 Furthermore, tenants are entitled to common areas which are reasonably safe and clean, and free of physical obstacles.
 Areas such as lobbies, hallways, stairwells, and fire escapes must comply with the building codes of Winchester, Virginia.
 Furthermore, any other unreasonable safety hazard, even if it doesn't violate a specific provision of a building code, can create liability for the landlord if it injures a tenant.

 A tenant also has a right, under federal law and the laws of Virginia to be free from discrimination in housing based on race, color, national origin, religion, or gender.
 Landlords can also not discriminate against persons with disabilities, and must make reasonable accommodations for those disabilities.

-Tenants are also legally protected from unfair eviction.
+Tenants are also legally safeguarded from unfair eviction.
 Before a lease agreement expires, landlords cannot evict tenants unless they breach as significant term of the agreement by not paying rent, causing serious damage to the property, engaging in activities that are a nuisance to the other tenants, or engaging in illegal activity on the property, among other things.